 No apparent curcumin side effects have been reported in the medical literature thus far.
-Increased body temperature on high doses may be a possible curcumin side effect on high doses.
-A study performed at the University of Michigan showed no toxicity at doses up to 6 grams.
+Increased body temperature on high doses may be a possible curcumin side effect.
+A study performed at the University of Michigan showed no toxicity at doses up to 6 grams a day.

 Dose escalation of a curcuminoid formulation.
 BMC Complement Altern Med.
 2006.
 In phase I clinical studies, curcumin with doses up to 3600 to 8000 mg daily for 4 months did not result in noticeable side effects except mild nausea and diarrhea.

 Compounds in the turmeric plant